By Kylan Gibbs, CEO and Co-founder, Inworld AI

 Patient-facing voice has a higher quality bar than voice agents in other industries.
 Three reasons:

 - Sub-second response builds trust.
 A delayed or mechanical voice signals "this is a robot" and patients disengage.
-Sub-200ms time-to-first-audio feels human.
+Realtime latency (sub-second time-to-first-audio) feels human.

 - Empathetic prosody affects disclosure.
 Patients share more accurate symptom information when the voice sounds warm and unhurried.
-Realtime TTS is engineered for natural conversational pacing rather than uniform reads.
+Realtime TTS-2 (research preview) supports natural-language steering across 8 dimensions (emotion, articulation, intonation, volume, pitch, range, speed, vocal style) for tuning conversational pacing rather than uniform reads.

 - Voice profiling improves triage.
-Inside the Realtime API, Realtime STT extracts speaker profile signals (emotion, hesitation, pitch variation) that the Router uses to route to a more capable LLM when the patient sounds distressed, and that the TTS layer uses to adjust pacing on the response.
+Inside the Realtime API, Realtime STT extracts speaker profile signals (emotion, hesitation, pitch variation) that the Router can use to route to a more capable LLM when the patient sounds distressed, and that the TTS layer uses to adjust pacing on the response.

 Infrastructure Posture for HIPAA-Aligned Voice